TCL-AILab/Abandon_Bayer-Filter_See_in_the_Dark/README.md

-# Abondoning the Bayer-Filter to See in the Dark (CVPR 2022)
+# Abandoning the Bayer-Filter to See in the Dark (CVPR 2022)

 **Paper:** https://arxiv.org/abs/2203.04042